 Overall, we found similar total C and N stocks, inorganic N concentrations, and N transformations rates (i.e., N mineralization and nitrification) in burned and unburned mineral soils.
-Together, these results demonstrate that there are no lasting changes to soil inorganic N supply 17 years after severe wildfire, corroborating numerous other studies that demonstrate short-term soil responses (Covington & Sackett, 1992; Grogan et al., 2000; Raison, 1979; Wan et al., 2001).
+Together, these results demonstrate that there are no lasting changes to soil inorganic N supply 17 years after severe wildfire, corroborating numerous other studies that demonstrate only short-term soil responses (Covington & Sackett, 1992; Grogan et al., 2000; Raison, 1979; Wan et al., 2001).

 4.2 Evidence of persistent plant-mediated NO3- losses

 Following fire, mineral N that is not taken up by plants or microbes is either eroded and deposited downslope as N-rich soil or ash (Grogan et al., 2000; Lane et al., 2008; Pierson et al., 2019) or leached through soils to hillslope groundwater in the mobile, dissolved form, NO3- (Gresswell, 1999; Turner et al., 2007).
 While particle-associated fractions dominate N exports immediately post-fire (Lane et al., 2008), these contributions decline sharply within 2 years post-fire due to reduced sediment delivery (Pierson et al., 2019).
 However dissolved NO3- tends to have a slower recovery, likely due to elevated nitrification or persistent leaching (Lane et al., 2008, Rhoades et al., 2019).
 Indeed, stream NO3- concentrations were 10-times higher in burned compared to unburned watersheds (Figure 7).
 This pattern has been consistent throughout 15 years of post-fire monitoring and across flow states (Rhoades et al., 2011, 2019).
-However, N transformation rates were similar in burned and unburned mineral soils (Figure 6) so instead, we propose that elevated post-fire stream NO3- is sustained by reduced vegetation demand and the leaching of excess NO3- into hillslope groundwater.
+However, N transformation rates were similar in burned and unburned mineral soils (Figure 6) so we propose that elevated post-fire stream NO3- is sustained by reduced vegetation demand and the leaching of excess NO3- into hillslope groundwater.

-To characterize the production and transport of NO3- throughout these watersheds, we explored the relationship between NO3- concentration and streamflow over time (Arora et al., 2020; Creed et al., 2015; Godsey et al., 2009).
+To characterize the production and transport of NO3- throughout the study watersheds, we explored the relationship between NO3- concentration and streamflow over time (Arora et al., 2020; Creed et al., 2015; Godsey et al., 2009).
 In the two unburned watersheds, stream NO3- concentrations decreased linearly with increasing stream stage (Figure 8).
 This dilution behavior is associated with the depletion of a finite resource (i.e., NO3-) within a catchment or the mixing with dilute waters (i.e., source-limited) (Basu et al., 2011; Godsey et al., 2009) and has been observed in watersheds with strong terrestrial N limitation where high rates of vegetation uptake and microbial assimilation limit the transport of inorganic N (Shogren et al., 2021).
-Undisturbed conifer forests are generally strongly N-limited (Schlesinger & Bernhardt, 2013) and these unburned watersheds have high vegetation N demands (Figure 3b) which would constraint the potential for NO3- export.
+Undisturbed conifer forests are generally strongly N-limited (Schlesinger & Bernhardt, 2013) and these high vegetation N demands (Figure 3b) constrain the potential for NO3- export.
 In contrast, the two burned watersheds exhibited chemostatic behavior where stream NO3- varied little in response to increasing stream stage (Figure 8).
 This chemostatic behavior can be caused by the storage and release of legacy solutes that buffer variation in biogeochemical processing (Basu et al., 2011).
-In the context of this study, we propose that this shift from source-limitation in unburned watersheds to chemostatic behavior in burned watershed is driven by the build-up of N in the shallow groundwater of burned watersheds.
-Our data demonstrate that groundwater NO3- concentration are significantly higher in burned compared to unburned watersheds (Figure 7) and are negatively related to terrestrial NPP (Figure 9).
+In the context of this study, we propose that this shift from source-limitation in unburned watersheds to chemostatic behavior in burned watershed is driven by the accumulation of N in the shallow groundwater of burned watersheds.
+Our data demonstrate that groundwater NO3- concentrations were significantly higher in burned compared to unburned watersheds (Figure 7) and were negatively related to terrestrial NPP (Figure 9).
 Even though N supply is similar in burned and unburned watersheds, vegetation N demand is three-times lower in burned compared to unburned watersheds.
 Thus, nutrient supply from atmospheric deposition, N-fixation, and organic matter decomposition remains higher than plant demand in burned watersheds, stimulating NO3- losses to groundwater.